 Start button flashing — won’t run

-This step-by-step repair guide walks you through fixing start button flashing — won’t run on your GE GDT645SYVFS.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll show you how to fix the start button flashing — won’t run issue on your GE GDT645SYVFS.
+With the right tools and a little bit of time, most homeowners can handle this repair in about 1–2 hours and avoid the expense of a service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.